connornishijima/sensory_bridge_docs/first_tests.md

 ![SENSORY BRIDGE IS SIMPLE](https://github.com/connornishijima/sensory_bridge_docs/blob/main/img/5.jpg?raw=true)

-DID YOU KNOW?
+{: .info }
 Holding down the <sb-button>MODE BUTTON</sb-button> for longer than 0.5 seconds will toggle a mirrored version of the current light show!

 Below are some YouTube links to songs that I enjoy on Sensory Bridge: